 Upon successful completion of the Basic Course (above), PUPS offers a four week Advanced Obedience Course in addition to other venues as well.
 Please contact PUPS for additional information.

-Please note – while we definitely welcome dogs with issues, we do require any dog reactive/aggressive or people reactive/aggressive dogs come in for a private assessment/modification session prior to orientation to have the dog assessed for proper equipment, checked in then instead of at orientation.
-The handler will also be given a session on how to use the equipment, walk their dog safely, and how to respond to their dog’s reactive behavior, etc. so that the handler feels comfortable and confident about then coming to orientation at a later date when the group is there as well.
+Please note – while we welcome dogs with issues, we do require any dog reactive/aggressive or people reactive/aggressive dogs come in for a private assessment/modification session prior to orientation to make certain group class is the best choice at first and to have the dog assessed for proper equipment and checked in then instead of at group orientation.
+The handler will also be given a session on how to use the equipment, walk their dog safely, and how to respond to their dog’s reactive behavior, etc. so that the handler feels comfortable and confident about then coming when the group is there as well.
 In addition, it gives us an understanding of the dog in case any special steps or modifications should be in place at class or in case we feel the dog should do a couple privates first.
 There is a $65.00 fee for this session with a credit of $15.00 back when you come to orientation.
-You may schedule it online, or email us or call us at 443-545-9598, or 443-452-7200.
+You may email us or call us at 443-545-9598, or 443-452-7200 to schedule an assessment.

 We give a $25.00 discount for all adopted dogs!